Ox Securities offers some of the tightest spreads in the market today.

 This website is owned and operated by the Ox Securities group of companies, which include:

 Risk Warning: The information contained on this website is general in nature and does not constitute advice or a recommendation to act upon the information or an offer.
 The information on this website does not take into account your personal objectives, circumstances, financial situations or needs.
 You are strongly recommended to seek independent professional advice before opening an account with us and/or acquiring our services/products.
-Ox Securities Limited (SV) do not accept applications from residents of the United States of America and Australia
+Ox Securities Pty Ltd does not accept applications from residents of the United States of America.

 Before you decide whether or not to invest any products referred to on this website, being over the counter (OTC) derivatives, it is important for you to read and consider our Financial Services Guide (FSG), Product Disclosure Statement (PDS), and Terms and Conditions (T&C), and ensure that you fully understand the risks involved.
 Fees, charges and commissions apply.
 OTC derivatives, including margin foreign exchange contracts and contract for differences, are leveraged products that carry a high level of risk to your capital.
 Trading is not suitable for everyone.
 You may incur losses that are substantially greater than your initial investment.
 You do not own, or have any rights to, the underlying assets which the OTC derivative is referring to.
 You should only trade with money you can afford to lose.
 There are also risks associated with online trading including, but not limited to, hardware and/or software failures, and disruptions to communication systems and internet connectivity.